-Geibikei is regarded as one of Japan's top gorges and has a spot in the '100 landscapes of Japan' as well as being designated as a National Place of Scenic Beauty and National Monument.
-I personally love it so much that I've been every season and also celebrated my wedding here!
+Geibikei in Iwate Prefecture, is regarded as one of Japan's top gorges and holds a place in the 100 Landscapes of Japan.
+I personally love it so much that I've been every season and also celebrated my wedding here.

-Spring: in late-April, the 'lone cherry blossom' blooms.
-In early-May, witness the wisteria decorated rocks.
+Spring: in late-April, the lone cherry blossom, in early-May, wild wisteria decorate the rocks.

 Summer: Lush greenery all around.

 Boats are in operation everyday of the year, in rain or shine.
-It can get very hot in the summer months, so make sure to bring a hat.
+Although the Tohoku Region is generally considered cooler than many parts of Japan, the summer months are none-the-less brutal, so make sure to bring a hat.
 If it rains, you may find yourself drifting through a romantic mist.
 Strong winds and torrential rains may cause cancellation of operations.

 There is a disembarkation point where you can stretch your legs for 20 minutes before heading back.
-A fun and memorable activity that you can do during the stop off, is the fortune stone-throw challenge.
-Firstly, you will need to purchase 5 fortune stones (200yen) which have certain blessing carved into each.
+A memorable activity during the stop off is the fortune stone-throw challenge.
+Firstly, you will need to purchase 5 fortune stones (200yen) which have certain blessings carved into each.
 Don't get too attached to them as you will be desperately trying to hurl them into a tiny hole in the cliff face.
 If you get the rock in, you are blessed with the fortune attributed to that stone.
-I've tried more than 20 times altogether but my stones barely make the cliff!

-On the way back, you will be treated to a beautiful song performed by the boatman/woman.
+On the way back, the traditional Geibi Oiwake ballad is performed by the charismatic boatman.
 This part of the trip is absolutely surreal.
-The boatmen/women are all friendly, witty and extraordinary singers.
-Although your tour will likely be in Japanese, don't let that deter you!
+Although your tour will likely be in Japanese, don't let that deter you.
 It's a magical experience for all.

 Within and around the Geibikei facility, there are restaurants such as the Geibikei rest-house that specialize in soba noodles (halal meals are also available).
 A few souvenir shops are also in the vicinity.
-A shop that I particularly recommend is the '東山和紙 紙すき館 - Tozan Washi Kamisuki Kan' which specializes in traditional Japanese paper (washi), which is famous to the area.
+The '東山和紙 紙すき館 - Tozan Washi Kamisuki Kan is renowned for its traditional Japanese paper (washi).
 Here you can find beautiful, unique souvenirs such as coasters and postcards made of washi, and items such as clothing which are made out of paper-cloth.
-You can also experience how to make washi paper!
+Washi making experiences are also available.